Ashley Graham Posts Stunning Throwback Lingerie Photos Of Plus-Sized Models Flaunting Their Curvy Figures

 Model Ashely Graham took to Instagram to post a series of throwback bikini shots from the Addition Elle runway show during New York Fashion Week in 2017.
 In addition to photos of herself walking the catwalk, the model included shots of several of her fellow models, including Tabria Majors, Precious Lee, Shadia, Rose Concencion, Marquita Pring, Sabina Karlsson, Tara Lynn, Christina Andrew, and Georgia Pratt.

-The first photo in the line-up features Ashley dressed in a shiny, teal lingerie set that hugs every curve on her body.
+The first photo in the lineup features Ashley dressed in a shiny, teal lingerie set that hugs every curve on her body.
 The bra features a black lacy design while pushing up her ample cleavage and the high-waisted bottoms flatter her waist and hips.
 The model wore her long, brown hair down and straight while her face was made up with thick, black eyeliner and mascara and glossy lips.

 According to the Daily Mail, the model has been outspoken about her size and experience as a model in a fashion industry marked by strict beauty standards.